WHAT IS POSTPARTUM DEPRESSION? CAUSES, SYMPTOMS, AND TREATMENT

 Postpartum Baby Blues

 It is the most common, as nearly all women experience it after childbirth.
 Postpartum blues comes with frequent crying for no reason, anxiety, and you might feel sad a few days after delivery.
-Without treatment, the symptoms could disappear as it is just a change in mood, not a medical condition.
+Symptoms usually disappear over a few days without need for any treatment.

 Postpartum Psychosis

-This, on the other hand, is an extreme case of postpartum depression.
+This, on the other hand, is a severe psychiatric condition that can occur in the days or weeks following childbirth.
 It is very rare and affects just 1 out of 1,000 women post-delivery.
 Its symptoms come almost immediately after delivery and could last for many months.
-Postpartum psychosis comes with confusion, shame and hopelessness, insomnia, paranoia, delusions, hallucinations, severe agitation, hyperactivity, and manic episodes.
+Postpartum psychosis comes with confusion, hopelessness, insomnia, paranoia, delusions, hallucinations, severe agitation, hyperactivity, and manic episodes.
 Women already suffering from obsessive-compulsive disorder (OCD), anxiety disorders, bipolar disorder, or schizophrenia are prone to it.

 Causes and Risk Factors for Postpartum Depression